judyfong/Mih/README.md

 # Menntaskólinn í Hamraborg
 ## University-of-Reykjavik

+Associated names are Tweak25 or BorgarHiminnlínan og SilfurEggið

 This is a parody school that legitimately teaches icelandic.
 It is icelandic intended to annoy people.
 I call it simple Icelandic.
 We focus on slang and curse words.
 Bad grammar is encouraged.